jberkenbilt/qfs/README.md

   * Upload `.qfs/db/$site` with correct metadata
   * Move `.qfs/db/repo.tmp` to `.qfs/db/repo` locally
   * Delete `.qfs/busy` from the repository
-  * If `-save-site` was given
-    * Diff the site database with the _local copy_ of the other site's database, applying the global filter and both site filters.
-Include the `.qfs` directory per above rules, excluding the other site's database.
-Save to a temporary location.
-    * Write a tar file whose first entry is the contents of the diff as `.qfs/pending/$othersite/diff` and which contains any files that differ between the current state and the local record of the other site's state.
-Note that the file does not exist locally.
-It is just in the tar file.
-This serves the dual purpose of allowing the recipient to make sure it is the intended target and of causing the file to go in a sensible place if the tar file is extracted manually.
-    * This can be applied locally on the other site prior to the other site doing a pull and may reduce S3 traffic.
-See [Pull](#pull) for a description of how this is used.

-Notes:
-* The `-save-site` only applies when pushing to a repository.
-* Sites always use their locally cached copies of remote state.

 For an explanation of these behaviors, see [Conflict Detection](#conflict-detection) below.